zaphosting/docs/docs/dedicated-linux-openclaw.md

 ## Conclusion and more Resources

 Congratulations!
-You have now successfully installed and configured OpenClaw on your Dedicated Server.
+You have now successfully installed and configured OpenClaw on your VPS or Dedicated Server.
 We also recommend taking a look at the following resources, which could provide you with additional help and guidance during your server configuration process

 - [openclaw.ai](https://https://openclaw.ai/) - Official Website
 - [docs.openclaw.ai](https://docs.openclaw.ai/start/getting-started) - OpenClaw Documentation